Cheltenham Champion Chase Betting Offers

-The Betway Queen Mother Champion Chase, also simply known as the Champion Chase, is day two’s feature race at the Cheltenham Festival.
-So bounce back from any day one disappointments, or build on your successes, with the runners and betting odds, key trends to be aware of and the best Champion Chase betting offers and free bets.
+The BetMGM Queen Mother Champion Chase is the highlight of day two at the Cheltenham Festival.
+Whether you’re looking to recover from any day one setbacks or build on your early successes, we’ve got you covered with the latest runners, betting odds, key race trends, and the best Champion Chase betting offers and free bets.

-Cheltenham Champion Chase betting offers and free bets
+Cheltenham Champion Chase betting offers & free bets 2025

-The Champion Chase is the feature race on day two of the Cheltenham Festival, and is considered to be the most prestigious middle distance race on the National Hunt calendar.
+The Champion Chase is the standout event on day two of the Cheltenham Festival and is widely regarded as the most prestigious middle-distance race in National Hunt racing.

 How long is the Champion Chase, when’s it held and where’s it run?

-The Champion Chase is run at 3.30pm on the second day of the Cheltenham Festival, over a distance of two miles.
+The Champion Chase is the centrepiece of Cheltenham Festival day two, and is run over a distance of two miles.
 This is less than half the length of the Grand National, so it is very rare to see the best horses go on to take part in the Aintree slogathon.
-More typically, Champion Chase horses go on to take part in either the Melling Chase, which is the feature race on Ladies Day, or in the Maghull Novices’ Chase, which is run at 3pm on Grand National day itself.
+More typically, Champion Chase horses go on to take part in either the Melling Chase, which is the feature race on Ladies Day, or in the Maghull Novices’ Chase, which is run at 5pm on Grand National day itself.

 Ante-post Champion Chase betting odds have available as soon as the previous year’s race has been run, as punters jostle to find early value before Cheltenham Festival entries are finalised.
-As things stand, the 2023 Champion Chase runners will be as follows:
+As things stand, the leading 2025 Champion Chase runners will be as follows:

 - Energumene

-The runners are listed below alongside their biggest achievements to date, previous Champion Chase form and current Cheltenham Champion Chase betting odds.
+The main Champion Chase runners are listed below alongside their biggest achievements to date, and current Cheltenham Champion Chase betting odds.

 ---|---|---|